Zoe Terakes: Career

 Their work on A View from the Bridge led them to receive Sydney Theatre Awards for Best Female Actor in a Supporting Role in an Independent Production, and as joint winner, the Best Newcomer Award.
 The production also scored Terakes a Helpmann Award nomination.

 At the age of 17, Terakes made their on-screen debut in the role of Pearl Perati, a homeless teenager, in ABC's Janet King alongside Marta Dusseldorp.

 Other theatre credits of Terakes include Metamorphoses and The Wolves for The Old Fitz and Henrik Ibsen's theatre production of A Doll's House Part 2 at the Melbourne Theatre Company.

-Terakes played transgender man Reb Keane in season eight of Australian TV series Wentworth, the critically acclaimed reboot of Prisoner Cell Block H. About the experience of obtaining the role, Terakes stated: "I really fought for it.
+Terakes played Reb Keane, a trans man, in season eight of Australian TV series Wentworth, the critically acclaimed reboot of Prisoner: Cell Block H. About the experience of obtaining the role, Terakes stated: "I really fought for it.
 I emailed the producers to let them know how important it was to have a trans person telling this story.
 It was also terrifying, because suddenly I had the role and I felt the weight of the trans community on my shoulders.
 I didn't want to get it wrong."
 Their character, Reb, was a trans man (assigned female at birth) and was terrified of being sentenced to prison after a robbery goes wrong.

 In 2020, the feature film Ellie & Abbie (& Ellie's Dead Aunt) was released where Terakes plays the title role of Abbie.
 In the same year, Terakes appeared in the Foxtel drama about euthanasia titled The End.

 In 2021, Terakes played wellness retreat worker Glory alongside Nicole Kidman, Asher Keddie and Melissa McCarthy in Nine Perfect Strangers.

 In 2022, Terakes joined the cast of the Marvel project Ironheart.

+In 2023, Terakes appeared in Australian horror film Talk To Me and appeared in 2 episodes of Creamerie.
+While Talk to Me garnered success during its release, it was banned in Kuwait, reportedly for Terakes' appearance in the film.
+Terakes expressed their disappointment about the news on social media.
+On 9 August, the Kuwaiti authority formally announced the ban of Talk to Me, claiming that it was to protect "public ethics and social traditions".

+In 2023, Terakes was nominated for Best Supporting Actor for Talk To Me and took out GQ's Actor of the Year Award.
+On 19 August 2024, Terakes was named as part of the cast for the Australian adaptation of The Office.

+On 22 November, it was announced that Terakes had joined the filming of the feature film Pickpockets.